Glossary of cancer terms

-Petechiae (Pet-a-shay): Tiny hemorrhages from small blood vessels just beneath the skin surface.
-They appear when the blood count (platelet) is low.
+Petechiae (Pet-a-shay): Bleeding from small blood vessels just beneath the skin surface.
+This can happen when the number of platelet cells in the blood is low.

-Photodynamic therapy (PDT): This treatment uses laser or other light sources to destroy cancer cells.
+Photodynamic therapy (PDT): Using laser or other light sources to destroy cancer cells.

-po - per oral: Medical abbreviation to indicate that a medicine is to be administered by mouth.
+po - per oral: A short way for doctors to write that a medicine is taken by mouth.

-PSA - Prostate specific antigen: PSA is a substance produced by the prostate.
+PSA - Prostate specific antigen: A substance produced by the prostate.
 Men with prostate cancer tend to have higher levels of this protein in their blood.

-Psycho-oncology: This is a specialty concerned with the psychological aspects of cancer for patients and their families.
+Psycho-oncology: A specialty concerned with the psychological aspects of cancer for patients and their families.

 Pulmonary: To do with the lungs.

-Radiofrequency ablation: A new type of cancer treatment that uses heat to destroy cancer cells.
+Radiofrequency ablation: Using heat to destroy cancer cells.

-Radiotherapy (Radio-therr-a-pee): The use of high-energy beams of radiation to treat cancer, as cancer cells are more susceptible to damage by radiation than ordinary cells.
+Radiotherapy (Radio-therr-a-pee): The use of high-energy beams of radiation to treat cancer.
+Cancer cells are more susceptible to damage by radiation than ordinary cells.

 Radium: A naturally occurring radioactive element, no longer used in radiotherapy, as safer and more intense sources have been discovered.

-Radon (Ray-don): A radioactive gas released from granite deposits in certain geographical locations.
-Exposure to radon is associated with an increased risk of lung cancer.
-Radon can leak into buildings through the floor and may accumulate inside.
-Domestic radon emissions can be measured by contacting the Radiological Protection Institute of Ireland.
+Radon (Ray-don): A radioactive gas associated with an increased risk of lung cancer.
+If there is radon in an area it can leak into buildings through the floor and may build up inside.
+For more information on checking radon levels, see the Environmental Protection Agency website.

-RBCs - Red blood cells: These blood cells are responsible for carrying oxygen around the body via a network of veins and arteries.
+RBCs - Red blood cells: Blood cells responsible for carrying oxygen around the body via a network of veins and arteries.